brainboard/eagle-eye/Readme.md

 > Hi everyone,
 >
-> Unfortunately, due to lack of resources on our side, we decided to pause the project eagle-eye to fully focus on Brainboard.co.
+> Unfortunately, due to priority change, we decided to pause the project eagle-eye to fully focus on Brainboard.co.
-> We will get back one day but for now, we will shut down the infrastructure.
+> We will get back to it one day but for now, we will shut down the infrastructure.
 >
 > Keep following us via Brainboard 🙂
 >